Schinity/airbnb-clone-project/README.md

 Project Goals
-Build a fully functional accommodation booking platform from scratch.

 Project Roles and Responsibilities

-Design intuitive and responsive UI/UX interfaces.
+UI Component Patterns
 Learn to structure and organize a complex web application.

 Practice collaboration in a multi-role development team.